2024 Stanley Cup playoffs: Canada

 In Canada, this marked the tenth postseason under Rogers Media's 12-year contract.
-Games aired across the Sportsnet networks and CBC under the Hockey Night in Canada brand.
+Games aired across Sportsnet, SN1, SN360, and CBC under the Hockey Night in Canada brand.
 For first and second-round U.S.–U.S. games not on CBC, Sportsnet generally simulcasts the U.S. feed instead of producing their own telecast.
 The 2024 Stanley Cup Final simulcast on both CBC and Sportsnet.

 Sportsnet+ streams every game.
 CBC Gem was not streaming games televised on CBC this postseason, and any first-round games that appeared on that streaming service was due to an error.

 United States

 In the U.S., this marked the third year of a seven-year agreement with ESPN/ABC and TNT Sports (formerly Warner Bros.
 Discovery Sports during the previous 2023 postseason, and Turner Sports two years prior).

 In the first round, games were split between ESPN-produced telecasts (either on ESPN, ABC, or ESPN2) and TNT Sports-produced telecasts (either on TNT or TBS, with selected simulcasts on TruTV).
 Each U.S. team's regional broadcaster also televised local coverage of first round series, except for games on ABC.

 ESPN/ABC had the first choice of which conference final series to air, choosing the Eastern Conference Finals this season, and TNT aired the Western Conference Finals.
 As per the alternating rotation, ABC aired the 2024 Stanley Cup Final.

 This was the first playoff that the streaming service Max had live access to all TNT Sports-produced games on its Bleacher Report Sports add-on tier.
 ESPN+ streamed all ABC games and ESPN's Conference final games.

 This was the third of a four-year deal that Sports USA Radio Network was syndicating select Stanley Cup playoff games via NHL Radio across the U.S., including the entire conference finals and Stanley Cup Final.